Diesel Fuel Basics

 Diesel fuel is refined from oil

 Diesel fuel is used in the diesel engines found in most freight trucks, trains, buses, boats, and farm and construction vehicles.
 Some cars and small trucks also have diesel engines.
-Diesel fuel is used in diesel engine generators to generate electricity.
-Most remote villages in Alaska, and in other locations, use diesel generators to supply electricity.
-Many industrial facilities, large buildings, institutional facilities, hospitals, and electric utilities also have diesel generators for backup and emergency power supply.
+Diesel fuel is also used in diesel engine generators to generate electricity.
+Most remote villages in Alaska, and in many other locations, use diesel generators to supply electricity.
+Many industrial facilities, large buildings, institutional facilities, hospitals, and electric utilities have diesel generators for backup and emergency power supply.

 Diesel fuel is a type of distillate fuel.
 On average, about 12 to 13 gallons of distillate are produced from each 42-gallon barrel of crude oil in U.S. refineries.

 Before 2015, diesel fuel sold in the United States contained high quantities of sulfur.
 Sulfur in diesel fuel produces air pollution emissions that are harmful to human health.
-In 2006, the U.S. Environmental Protection Agency issued requirements for the reduction of the sulfur content of diesel fuel.
+In 2006, the U.S. Environmental Protection Agency issued requirements to reduce the sulfur content of diesel fuel.
 The requirements phased in over time, beginning with diesel fuel sold for vehicles used on roadways and eventually covering all diesel fuel.
 All diesel fuel now sold in the United States must have a sulfur content of no more than 15 parts per million.

 Uses of Diesel

 The inventor of the diesel engine, Rudolf Diesel, originally designed his engine to use coal dust as fuel.
 However, he experimented with vegetable oil (biodiesel) before the petroleum industry began making diesel fuel.
 Most diesel fuel we use in the United States is refined from crude oil, and diesel fuel is a type of distillate fuel.
 Biodiesel use is also common.